loerac/vaultDepot/README.md

 Create an account with a username, password, and secret key.
 The password is for your account in the database, and the secret key is for encryting and decrypting your passwords.

+## Import and Export
+Import a CSV with that has your email, username, application, and password (in textbase form), data needs to be in that order.
+Also export your password to a CSV file.

 ## Access database
 To access your database from where ever you go, you can set up port forwading on modem or use [Dataplicity](https://www.dataplicity.com/) on your machine.